 Before the change described in this article, IT@Cornell provided a layer of spam control (through the PureMessage service).
 While the university felt it was in everyone's best interest to use this service, it was possible for individuals to opt out using a control in Who I Am.

-Going forward, spam control will be provided directly by Microsoft, and there is no provision for opting out.
+Spam control is currently provided directly by Microsoft, and there is no provision for opting out.
 For Google and Apple's similar services, there is likewise no way to opt out.
 This approach is the de facto industry standard.

-Some early users have reported more spam getting through to their Inbox.
-Others have reported less.
-Most say they have seen no change.
+Some early users reported more spam getting through to their Inbox.
+Others reported less.
+Most said they saw no change.
 You will definitely see more spam in your Junk Mail folder, as Microsoft filters out some of the messages that PureMessage formerly blocked.
 You should check your Junk Mail folder from time to time to see if any non-junk messages ended up there.
 If you see a valid message there, right-click it, then select the "not junk" option.

 Your messages will be available in your mailbox via Microsoft’s email clients, Microsoft’s web email (Outlook on the Web), or Apple’s Mail app.

-If you had Who I Am set to forward your messages to ONE external address, we will migrate that setting to Microsoft and that forwarding will continue.
+If you had Who I Am set to forward your messages to ONE external address, that setting was migrated to Microsoft and that forwarding was continued.
 The rest of this section (Forwarding) does not apply to you.
-Some faculty/staff have Cmail accounts (either through their status as alum or student, or because they provide technical support for student email).
+Some faculty/staff have Cmail accounts (either through their status as alumni or student, or because they provide technical support for student email).
 For the purposes of this section, the Who I Am setting that sends mail to your Cmail address counts as "forwarded mail."

 To choose and set up email clients to use with Office 365, see Choose Which Email/Calendar App to Use.

-If you feel that forwarding is essential in your situation, forwarding to one outside destination can be set up in Outlook on the Web AFTER the change described in this article is made to your account.
+If you feel that forwarding is essential in your situation, forwarding to one outside destination can be set up in Outlook on the Web.
 See Microsoft's help page on setting up mail forwarding.
-These controls are not available to you until your account has been changed as described in this article.